bjompen/bjompen.github.io/posts/AzdoVMSSBicep.md

 ...And those can't be created using Bicep yet 🤦

 Instead lets run the PowerShell command `New-AzADServicePrincipal` to create it.
-This command created a registered app and a related enterprice app in Azure AD that we then can use to connect our Azure DevOps organization.
-This identity, The enterprice app, can then be granted the "contributer" role on our resource group.
+This command created a registered app and a related enterprise app in Azure AD that we then can use to connect our Azure DevOps organization.
+This identity, The enterprise app, can then be granted the "contributor" role on our resource group.

 ```Bicep
 param principalId string